Addressing posttraumatic stress disorder (PTSD) and trauma in those most affected by COVID–19

 Expansion and evaluation of the Before Operational Stress program

-The Canadian Institute for Public Safety Research and Treatment (CIPSRT) at the University of Regina is adapting, scaling-up and delivering the Before Operational Stress program.
-The program aims to support public safety personnel and frontline health care workers who are regularly exposed to potentially psychologically traumatic events and posttraumatic stress injuries, particularly in the context of the COVID-19 pandemic.
+The Canadian Institute for Public Safety Research and Treatment at the University of Regina adapted, scaled-up, and delivered the Before Operational Stress training program.
+This training aimed to support public safety personnel and frontline health care providers who were regularly exposed to potentially psychologically traumatic events and post-traumatic stress injuries, particularly in the context of the COVID-19 pandemic.

 PSPNET Families: Prevention resources and supports for PSP Families